Flag of Sudan: Flag history

-Historical flags

 Flags of the Mahdists

 In 1881, at the beginning of the Mahdist War, self-proclaimed Mahdi, Muhammad Ahmad appointed Abdallahi ibn Muhammad as one of his four caliphs and handed him a black flag.
 Abdallahi used his black flag to recruit Baggara Arabs and other tribes from the west.
 The other caliphs used different coloured flags.
 The black horizontal stripe in the current Sudanese flag is a reference to this Mahdist-era black flag.